NervanaSystems/ngraph/doc/sphinx/source/core/passes/passes.rst

 When, for example, the device is an Intel® Architecture :abbr:`IA (Intel® Architecture)`  CPU, it can support a fused ``ConvolutionBiasReLU`` kernel.
-The backend is able  to rewrite the graph into its own custom ops that more closely match the  hardware-specific primitives; here they get matched via Intel® MKL- DNN.
+The backend is able  to rewrite the graph into its own custom ops that more closely match the  hardware-specific primitives; here they get matched via Intel® MKL-DNN.

 .. _figure-simple-compiler: